 Term 2 rewards and beyond

-For term two, I change things up, because I’ve found students get tired of stickers easily – maybe not so much in the younger grades, but for 10-year-olds and over, they get bored pretty quickly.
+For term two, I change things up, because I’ve found students get tired of stickers easily – maybe not so much in the younger grades, but for older students, 10-year-olds and up, they get bored pretty quickly.

 This is when I revert to a Class Economy system.

-You could use classroom cash/bucks, tokens, coupons or tickets – anything students can collect and manage themselves.
+You could use classroom cash/bucks, tokens, coupons, or tickets – anything so that students can collect and manage their own rewards themselves.

 I use colourful smiley face tickets that I laminate.
-Kids love these! (and if you’re clever and remember to collect the unused token from the students at the end of the year, you can reuse for the next year).
+Kids love these! (and if you’re clever and remember to collect the unused tokens from the students at the end of the year, you can reuse them for the next year).

 The tokens replace the stickers from term one.